Craig Miles: County career

 Miles made his first-class debut for Gloucestershire in May 2011 against Northamptonshire as a 16-year-old.
 In the first innings Miles bowled 19 overs for 80 runs also gaining two wickets.
 His debut first-class victim was Alex Wakely who was caught by Chris Taylor for 32.
 He made 19 runs in the Gloucestershire innings from 66 including 2 fours, whilst in the second innings he scored 5 in a heavy innings and 6 runs defeat.
 Miles made his List A debut against Essex in July 2011.
 He bowled 7 overs with figures of 2 wickets for 32 runs as Gloucestershire won by 4 wickets.
 Miles also played in the following game against Lancashire, however bowled just 4 overs and went for 31 runs.

+Miles joined Warwickshire in September 2018 and signed a contact extension in October 2022 to remain at the club until the end of the 2025 season.
+In July 2025, it was announced he had agreed to rejoin Gloucestershire from 1 November that year.